ZilongJas/Security-Best-Practices/docs/RHEL.md

   - `sudo systemctl restart httpd`
   - reboot
   - why? so the apache serves a default site (localhost) if no specific virtual host matches the request. aka a landing page for unmatched or mistyped domains.
+- SUMMARY:
+  - virtualhosts are localed in `/var/www/html/`
+  - configurations are localted in `/etc/httpd/conf.d/`
 ___
 ### Extras
 - `sudo systemctl stop firewalld`